you've cut science funding, there'll be nothing worth nicking from industrial espionage soon.

 David Cameron will next week allocate more than a billion pounds to a cross-government effort to bolster Britain's cyber security, Whitehall sources have told The Register.
 The funding will be announced by the Prime Minister as part of the Strategic Defence and Security Review.
-The largest share of the three-year budget will be …
+The largest share of the three-year budget will …

 you've cut science funding, there'll be nothing worth nicking from industrial espionage soon.